-For more detailed information and coordination, please contact a Chronic Care Coordinator at one of our Health Centers.
+For more detailed information and coordination, please contact our Community Resource Coordinators for assistance.

 - Community Connections will take the time to talk with you to determine which social and community services you need, and then help connect you to the right people at the right services.
 They know who to call to get you an appointment, health information, legal services, or a place to live.